Reviews You Can Rely On

 Our Analysis and Test Results

 There are many other “Squeeze” products, like the Sawyer Mini and Sawyer Micro.
-While the Squeeze is larger and a little heavier, it is more reliable and durable and offers a much better flow rate.
+While the Squeeze is larger and a little heavier, it is more reliable and offers a much better flow rate than the other versions we have used.
 In addition, bags broke less with this filter because we didn't have to squeeze as hard during filtration.
-In our opinion, this is the superior filtration system, despite the increase in weight and price.
+We want to highlight that despite the increase in weight and price, we think this is a solid filtration system.

-The Squeeze is among our favorites for its unmatched versatility, reliability, and excellent rate of flow.
-While it doesn't protect from heavy metals or viruses, it'll keep you safe on trips into the backcountry throughout North America.
-Its lightweight nature and packability make it perfect for long and light backpacking trips.
-It takes questionable and smelly water and transforms it into delicious and refreshing.
+The Squeeze is known for its versatility, reliability, and excellent flow rate.
+While it doesn't protect from heavy metals or viruses, it'll keep you safe on trips into the backcountry throughout the U.S. and Canada.
+Its lightweight nature and packability make it perfect for long, light backpacking trips.
+It takes questionable and smelly water and transforms it into delicious and refreshing hydration.
 Take it with you on your next trip, either as a backup emergency system for large groups or as your personal carry system.
+Just bring another bottle to filter into, as the bags are subject to durability flaws.

 sawyer squeeze - this on the go system is our favorite and most reliable. take it...